tinkersaur/AvsAvrLibs/AvrScheduler/docs/010_readme.txt

  swing is not the same as it was without the motors.
 Should try to use different timers.

- Also serial communication might be messing with millis() too, and this further deteriorated the quality.
-An attempt has been made to use Timer1 and interrupts.
+ Also serial communication interferes with millis() too, and this further deteriorated the quality.
 The library was intended to work together with serial communication.
 So this approach has failed.
+An attempt has been made to use Timer1 and interrupts.

  In my second attempt, I relied on timer1 (a 16bit timer).
 A servo could be controlled in isolation, just fine.
 Two motors could be